10 Stages of Grief & Strategies for Healing

 • Wrath and Bargaining.
 To make up for their losses, people may express their wrath at others or themselves and attempt to negotiate with a higher power.
 A person who has been given a terminal prognosis may become angry with their physician and try to get more time.

-• Depression, contemplation, and Loneliness: Feelings of loneliness and melancholy contemplation may accompany this phase.
+• Depression, contemplation.
+Feelings of loneliness and melancholy contemplation may accompany this phase.
 Someone who recently got divorced, for instance, can think back on the relationship for a while and experience extreme loneliness.

 • The Upward Turn.
-The person begins to come to terms with their new existence and the fact that they have lost someone.
+The person begins to come to terms with their new existence and the loss of someone.
 For example, a laid-off individual begins to adjust to their new daily schedule.

 • Reconstruction and Working Through.
-The individual plans for the future and looks ahead.
+The person plans for the future and looks ahead.
 After losing their spouse, a person may start making decisions independently.

 • Acceptance and Hope.
-In the last phase, the person begins to look forward to the future with hope and accepts the fact of their failure in lesser doses.
+In the last phase, the person begins to look forward to the future with hope and to accept their failures in smaller doses.
 For instance, a person who has lost their work agrees with the circumstances and starts looking hopefully for new professional alternatives.

 How to Help Someone Who Is in any phase of the Grieving process?